 Let’s be absolutely clear: social media filter bubbles are not responsible for the election of Donald Trump.

 There are quite a few problems with this thinking.
 First, it draws a direct causal line between the outcome of the election and social media usage by supposing that every voter uses social media; not that every ballot cast was filled out by someone with a Facebook account, Twitter, or internet access.
 Second: it suggests that social media is the only mechanism by which the forces that characterized this election—misinformation, extremism, radicalization, and paranoia—proliferate.
 Forbes Welcome.
 How Elon Musk and Y Combinator Plan to Stop Computers From Taking Over — Backchannel.
 How Elon Musk and Y Combinator Plan to Stop Computers From Taking Over They’re funding a new organization, OpenAI, to pursue the most advanced forms of artificial intelligence — and give the results to the public.

 We Need Algorithmic Angels.
 Editor’s note: Jarno M.

 Koponen is a designer, humanist and co-founder of media discovery startup Random.
-His passion is to explore and create audacious human-centered digital experiences.
-A lot has been written on how algorithms are manipulating this and that in today’s Internet.
 Our algorithms, ourselves.
 An earlier version of this essay appeared last year, under the headline “The Manipulators,” in the Los Angeles Review of Books.